Wu Jianren: Writing style

 Wu Jianren wrote novels for an audience who did not receive a classical education, and used everyday vernacular speech in his works.

 Wu Jianren recorded stories from newspapers that he could use as a source in his work within a notebook.
-Bao Tianxiao, the editor of early Republican journal Funu Shibao 妇女时报 and another novelist who wrote an account of Wu Jianren's notebook, used this technique to write Shanghai Chunqiu (上海春秋; Shanghai records).
+Bao Tianxiao, the editor of early Republican journal Funu Shibao 婦女時報 and another novelist who wrote an account of Wu Jianren's notebook, used this technique to write Shanghai Chunqiu (上海春秋; Shanghai records).

 In some of Wu Jianren's novels he let the self-conscious author-narrator lead readers to understand the fiction setting.
 He also sometime employed a prologue to help develop the fiction scene.
 Because he says that his story included some events that himself witnessed, so he can not write those work like other normal novels.
 Some scholars think Wu Jianren's work was inspired by Western translated novels.
-Such as "A mystery book of Liang Tianlai" was considered as Oriental Sherlock Holmes.
-They also believe in his work "strange grievance case of nine lives" that the special narrative technique in this novel was influenced by the writing style in Western novels.
+Such as A mystery book of Liang Tianlai was considered as Oriental Sherlock Holmes.
+They also believe in his work Strange Grievance Case of Nine Lives that the special narrative technique in this novel was influenced by the writing style in Western novels.